 Your tennis game has recently started, or you have less time to practice.
 You will have to learn the basic strokes in this situation.
 Your primary focus should be on hitting and contacting the ball.
-Then, you should select a lightweight tennis racket with a heavy head so you can swing it easily and gain more power.
+Then, you should select a lightweight tennis racket with a heavy head to swing it easily and gain more power.
 Enjoy the game by perfecting your balance with a head-heavy posture.

-You are advanced if you have a complete set of pro techniques, and your arm feels relaxed after playing for long hours.
-During this phase, your main focus is on changing your game style, techniques, and momentum to achieve the best results on the court.
+You are advanced if you have a complete set of pro techniques and your arm feels relaxed after playing for long hours.
+During this phase, your main focus is changing your game style, techniques, and momentum to achieve the best results on the court.
 You enjoy playing competitive games.
 Hence, the best racket for you is a light racket with a heavyweight, which will help you run your momentum and enhance your game.

 Find out from a local expert.
 You can ask a coach or a professional player.
 Avoiding common mistakes can be easier with their help.
 Tennis clubs, online retailers, and local stores offer rackets.

 Can I add weight to my tennis racket?

 Yes, adding weight to your racket using lead tape is possible.
 This allows you to customize the racket’s weight and balance according to your preferences.